Divine-Star-Software/DivineVoxelEngine/README.md

 The Vlox model system lets you create voxel models purely through JSON.
 To make a model you first need geometry.
 To use a model you must attach it to the voxel properties of a voxel via the `dve_model_data` property.

-geometry and models accept arguments and the voxel supplies the inputs.
+Geometry and models accept arguments and the voxel supplies the inputs.

 Example geometry:
 ```json